fuzc4t4/dotfiles/README.md

 Dotfiles for i3 while keeping xfce4 installed.
 By default this script will setup your hostname as transient and randomize your mac address.
-LazyVim can be installed via install.sh but VsCodium config is given as well.
+LazyVim and Spacemacs can be installed via install.sh but VsCodium config is given as well.
 Works for Arch, openSUSE Tumbleweed, Debian Testing and Fedora.

 ## Usage